Self Love: 3 Keys to Doing It.

 With your hand on your heart, ask your heart “Please let me know when I’m not feeling happy and safe” and hear it when it comes back to you and lets you know.

-The third key is to learn to walk away.
+The third key to self-love is to learn to walk away.

 So it all starts with self respect.
 If you are reading this, I have just one shot to get this message to you.
 Stop tolerating the little things which drip away at your confidence.
 It can start very early in the relationship and creep up on you when you are totally unaware of it.
-For women, when we have sex with our new man, there is a huge hormonal shift and we “fall in love” with our vaginas and we become very attached to the relationship quite early.
-It’s very hard to walk away from him when our confidence is starting to be eroded and we don’t even realise it.
 We tolerate the comments of disrespectful behaviour, or choose to ignore them and shrug it off.
 We often ignore or don’t see the red flags.
-For men, sex doesn’t have the same reaction early in the relationship and bonding comes over time.
-Some men have sex with several different women at the same time until they are ready to commit to one, if any.
-That’s another topic for another time.

 It’s better to be alone than stay with bad company.
-Sadly for a lot of midlife single women they feel the devastation of being suddenly single, especially if it wasn’t her decision.
-She has given and given for so long with no change until she realises she is unrecognisable as the woman she knew so long ago.
+Sadly for a lot of midlife single men and women they feel the devastation of being suddenly single, especially if it wasn’t there decision.
+They have given and given for so long with no change.
 Many remain in that holding pattern in their ensuing relationships doing the same stuff and expecting a happy ending.

 If you are single right now after a breakup, cherish that time to find yourself.
 It’s your turn to do what’s really good for you and find your way back to healthy love.
-The singleness won’t last so relish it while you can, as you will attract a gorgeous man as you learn and “do” self love, and when he appears, you will recognise him.
+The singleness may not last so relish it while you can, as you will attract a gorgeous partner as you learn and “do” self love, and when they appear, you will recognise them.

 Need some help on this, let me know and we will chat.